Search

 Yet Saul grew more and more powerful and baffled the Jews living in Damascus by proving that Jesus is the Messiah.

-Paul would go on to became a mighty man for God, travelling more than anyone else that we know of, walking, riding, sailing, (and swimming, when ship-wrecked!) by some estimates as many as 10,000 miles to share the Good News with as many people that he possibly could.
+Paul would go on to became a mighty man for God, traveling more than anyone else that we know of, walking, riding, sailing, (and swimming, when ship-wrecked!) by some estimates as many as 10,000 miles to share the Good News with as many people as he possibly could.

 His writings would become much of what we know today as the New Testament.
 What a man God chose: Paul the apostle, evangelist, tentmaker, preacher, writer, and exhorter — this honest, imperfect, willing man of God.